ofasgard/VulnVMWriteUps/TrollCave.md

 }
 ```

-It's very simple: whatever gets passed as a GET paramet is fed directly into eval().
-If we can get king to run this file, we can probably leverage it for code execution.
+It's very simple: whatever gets passed as a GET parameter is fed directly into eval().
+If we can get `king` to run this file, we can probably leverage it for code execution.

-As it turned out, we don't need to "get king to run this file" - it's already running.
+As it turned out, we don't need to "get `king` to run this file" - it's already running.
 A simple `netstat -antp` revealed that port 8888 is already listening; it's just not accessible to the outside world.
 That's not a problem for us, though, since we already have SSH access to the server.
 I confirmed it was working from the `rails` account with a simple curl command:

 `curl http://127.0.0.1:8888/calc?sum=5-5`